BonzaOwl/CodeNameOwl/_posts/sqlserver/2018-09-03-managing-agent-jobs-in-availability-groups.md

 	</code>
 </pre>

-The next section is where the jobs are either enabled or disabled depending on **@Availability_Role** at the very top we are going to get the @Job\_Name we do this by selecting Job\_Name from #Excluded_Jobs where the ID of the row equals the ID of @Couner.
+The next section is where the jobs are either enabled or disabled depending on **@Availability_Role** at the very top we are going to get the @Job\_Name we do this by selecting Job\_Name from #Excluded_Jobs where the ID of the row equals the ID of @Counter.

 Once we have this we check to see what **@Availability_Role** is set to, if it is Primary we are going to Enable the Job, if **@Availability_Role** is not set to Primary we are going to disable the job.